omise/omise-android/README.md

 method.

 ### Payment Creator activity
-Another way to use the Omise Android SDK is to integrate the `PaymentCreatorActivity` in order to allow users create a payment source from the list of sources that are made available by for the implementer.
+Another way to use the Omise Android SDK is to integrate the `PaymentCreatorActivity` in order to allow users to create a payment source from the list of sources that are made available by for the implementer.

 To use it, first declare the availability of the activity in your AndroidManifest.xml file as follows: